dex4er/js-sliding-window-rate-limiter/README.md

 ```

 Checks current usage for `key`.
 If usage is above limit, it returns a negative
 number with current usage.
-Throws an error if has occured.
+Throws an error if has occurred.

 #### reserve